 The management approach of SMS complements regulatory efforts.
 SMS provides a structure for proactive safety.
 It is a documented, process-based system.

 By requiring these programs, safety becomes everyone's responsibility.
-This is good for organizations and for regulators.
+This is good for organizations and regulators.

 When organizations take the lead in safety management, it becomes more efficient.
-Organizations addressing risk internally creates understanding of safety and more efficient operations.
+Organizations addressing risk internally create an understanding of safety and more efficient operations.